 Your child will be asleep under a general anaesthetic.

-The adenoids and tonsils are taken out through the mouth.
-The operation takes about twenty to thirty minutes but your child will be in the operating department for about an hour until they are properly awake.
+The tonsils are taken out through the mouth.

+The operation takes about 20 to 30 minutes but your child will be in the operating department for about an hour until they are properly awake.